-It was a two day single-track event with some 200 participants, a number of interesting talks on Zabbix (and related technologies) and really well-organized evening activities.
-I was amazed how well organized the event was and hope to be invited to speak there next year as well. 😉 (Just in case you’re not sure what Zabbix is, it is an enterprise-class open source distributed monitoring solution for networks and applications)
+It was a two-day single-track event with some 200 participants, a number of interesting talks on Zabbix (and related technologies) and really well-organized evening activities.
+I was amazed at how well organized the event was and hope to be invited to speak there next year as well. 😉 (Just in case you’re not sure what Zabbix is, it is an enterprise-class open source distributed monitoring solution for networks and applications)

 I must secretly confess, it was also the first conference where I honestly enjoyed being on stage and connecting with the audience – I was even looking forward to it rather than being scared as hell (which is what typically happens to me)!
 I guess it was all about the positive atmosphere, so big thanks to all the speakers and attendees for that.
 It meant a lot to me.

-If I had to mention one negative vibe I heard from attendees, it would be that there was not enough deeply technical content, however, I think this is slightly biased, because people I talked to most, were ones who enjoyed my technical talks and so they were craving for more.
+If I had to mention one negative vibe I heard from attendees, it would be that there was not enough deeply technical content, however, I think this is slightly biased because people I talked to most, were ones who enjoyed my technical talks and so they were craving for more.

 And now, without further ado, let me get to the essence of this blog post.

 Zabbix and MySQL